seanware/terraform-beginner-bootcamp-2023/README.md

 To use the CLI to access the cloud, an API key was created and due to issues with the Gitpod cloud user interface, authentication was done using a bash script. generate_tfrc_credential.
 This script will be run on the startup of the cloud workspace.

+## Alias terraform

+Terrraform alias was created with a script and modification to the gitpod.yml